SystemsAndSignalsGroup/Mito-Ageing/README.md

 # Mito-Ageing

 Bioinformatics pipeline for obtaining heteroplasmy features from scRNA-seq raw data.
 The pipeline goes from raw .fastq files and outputs standard features of a single cell workflow including aligned .bam files and expression matrices.
-As well as this, the heteroplasmy of mutations observed in single cells is output as a csv file which is then used for further analysis.
+As well as this, the heteroplasmy of mutations observed in single cells is output as a csv file which is then used for further analysis (see workflow diagram below).

 This code accompanies the manuscript "Cryptic mitochondrial ageing takes a lifetime and is pathophysiologically informative in single cells across tissues and species" by Alistair Green, Florian Klimm, Aidan S. Marshall, Juvid Aryaman, Patrick F. Chinnery, and Nick S. Jones.

+If you have questions concerning this code, please open an Issue her on GitHub.

 ## Prerequisites
 - [STAR](https://github.com/alexdobin/STAR) for the alignment of the reads